Liquid smoke: Safety

-The first government-sanctioned assessment of liquid smoke was undertaken by the United States Food and Drug Administration (FDA).
-In 1981, the committee commissioned by the FDA to evaluate information on the products concluded there was no evidence demonstrating the products were a hazard to the public the way they were being used.
+The first government-sanctioned assessment of liquid smoke was undertaken by the United States Food and Drug Administration (FDA) in 1981.
+The committee commissioned by the FDA to evaluate information on the products concluded there was no evidence demonstrating the products were a hazard to the public the way they were being used.
 Today, these products stand as Generally Recognized as Safe (GRAS) in the United States and may be used at levels necessary to produce the intended technical effects.
 Manufacturing plants where liquid smoke is made are regulated and inspected by the FDA.

 The European Union established procedures for the safety assessment and the authorization of smoke flavorings used or intended for use in or on foods in 2003.
 The European Food Safety Authority (EFSA) was charged with evaluating information on primary condensate smoke flavorings.
 Information on twelve products from ten applicants were evaluated by EFSA.
 Opinions were published on all twelve.
 The products considered were what each applicant considered their own primary product prior to any further processing or derivatization.

-All twelve products were determined to be genotoxic positive by in vitro methods, but when evaluated by in vivo methods ten were found to not be of concern by EFSA.
+All twelve products were determined to be genotoxic positive by in vitro methods.
+However, when evaluated by in vivo methods ten were found to not be of concern by EFSA.
 The AM-01 product was judged inconclusive and FF-B was considered weakly genotoxic.
 Based upon the NOAEL determinations for each product and supplemental information supplied by some manufacturers, usage limits for most products have been established and are conveyed by manufacturers to users.
 Most of these primary products and their derivatives remain in commercial use.
 Only products which are the subjects of these evaluations are authorized to be used in commerce within the EU.